-IRGC says 4 members killed in Israeli attack on Damascus building
+IRGC says 5 members killed in Israeli attack on Damascus building

-IRGC says 4 members killed in Israel strike on building in Syria’s Damascus
+Iran’s IRGC says 5 members killed in Israeli attack on Syria’s Damascus

 Iran confirms killing of Islamic Revolutionary Guard Corps members as regional tensions flare up amid Israel’s war on Gaza.

-Iran’s Islamic Revolutionary Guard Corps (IRGC) says four of its “military advisers” have been killed in an Israeli air strike on a residential building in Syria’s capital, Damascus.
+Iran’s Islamic Revolutionary Guard Corps (IRGC) says five of its “military advisers” have been killed in an Israeli air raid on a residential building in Syria’s capital, Damascus.

 Syrian state media SANA said the attack on Saturday took place in the Mazzeh neighbourhood.
 It said “Israeli aggression” targeted the building.